 - Makes it easier for recruiting teams to attract new talent

 - Supports CSR (Corporate Social Responsibility) and ESG (Environmental Social Governance) strategies

 - Increases investor appeal

 - Improves customer retention & loyalty

-Non-profits and local businesses have a long history of working together.
+Non-profits and local businesses have a long history of working together for successful corporate giving campaigns.
 Corporate philanthropy in the UK can be traced back to the mid-1500s.
 Recent decades have seen a rise in corporate and non-profit partnerships as part of companies’ growing focus on CSR and ESG initiatives.

 The current cost of living crisis is making business support more critical than ever.
 Non-profits are mobilising to fight rising rates of food insecurity, poverty, and homelessness.
 And they need support from businesses.